getsentry/rfcs/text/0091-ci-upload-tokens.md

 We want to encode certain information into the tokens.
 The following attributes are defined:

-* `iss`: The value `sentry.io` indicates that this is a Sentry Org Auth Token.
-* `nonce`: A randomly generated UUID to ensure the token content cannot be guessed.
+* `iat`: Timestamp when the token was issued.
-* `sentry_url`: references the root domain to be used.
+* `url`: references the root domain to be used.
 A token will always have a url in it and clients are not supposed to provide a fallback.
 This value can be found in `settings.SENTRY_OPTIONS["system.url-prefix"]`.
 Some APIs are only available on this URL, not on the region URL (see below). e.x. `https://sentry.io/`.
-* `sentry_region_url`: The domain that the organization's API endpoints are available on.
+* `region_url`: The domain that the organization's API endpoints are available on.
 This value can be found in `organization.links.regionUrl`. e.x.  `http://us.sentry.io`.
-* `sentry_org`: a token is uniquely bound to an org, so the slug of that org is also always contained.
+* `org`: a token is uniquely bound to an org, so the slug of that org is also always contained.
 Note that the slug is used rather than an org ID as the clients typically need these slugs to create API requests.